nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

                             row.names = 1, sep = "\t")

 # ---- Import Taxonomy table ---- #
 taxonomy_table <- read.table(file = taxonomy_file, header = TRUE,
                               row.names = 1, sep = "\t")
 ```

 **Parameter Definitions:**

-*	`groups_colname` - variable containing the name of the column in the metadata table containing the group names
+*	`groups_colname` - specifies the name of the column in the metadata table containing the group names
-* `sample_colname` - variable contianing the name of the column in the metadata table containing the sample names
+* `sample_colname` - specifies the name of the column in the metadata table containing the sample names

 **Input Data:**